zdharma-continuum/zinit-package-fzy/README.md

 # Download with the bin-gem-node annex-utilizing ice list FROM GIT REPOSITORY
 zplugin pack"bgn" git for fzy

+# Download normal ice list and override atclone'' ice to skip the contrib scripts
+zplugin pack"bgn" atclone'' for fzy
 ```

 ## Default Profile